adnmcq/check-point-django/README.md

 # For Keith's startup idea

-Mostly receives data from particle.io and plots it on a map
+Mostly receives data from particle.io and plots it on mapbox.gl map